-Abilities for camera : Canon EOS
+Abilities for camera : Canon EOS 700D

-Serial port support : no

-USB support : yes
+Serial port support : no USB support : yes

-Capture choices :
+Capture choices

-: Image

-: Preview
+: Image : Preview

-: Trigger Ca apture
+: Trigger Capture

 Configuration support : yes

 Delete selected files on camera : yes

 Delete all files on camera : no

 File preview (thumbnail) support : yes

 File upload support : yes

 Here you can see that the camera supports the functions we want: Capture image, image download and upload to the camera, as well as live preview.
-A image can be captured with gphoto2 --port usb: --capture-image-and-download and automatically downloaded from the camera.
+A image can be captured with and automatically downloaded from the camera.
 Attention: this will delete the image on the camera.
 It should also be noted that the camera will transfer the JPEG and/or raw image depending on the setting.
 This setting can also be adjusted using the remote control.
-A mode that has less relevance on the OST is the actual tethered mode into which the camera can be switched via gphoto2 --port usb: --capture-tethered
+A mode that has less relevance on the OST is the actual tethered mode into which the camera can be switched via